-The standard requires that certain factors be used in the process.
-The factors listed in this standard speak to important points to consider in the project review process.
-Factors are further explained in text below.
+The standard requires that certain review factors be used in the project review process.
+The review factors listed in this standard speak to important points to consider in the project review process.
+Review factors are further explained in text below.
 RWMGs can use the factors in any part of the process they create and they may add various weights to factors within their process to tailor the process to their specific regional needs.
-RWMGs are not limited to these factors but they must use, at a minimum, the factors listed in this standard.
+RWMGs are not limited to these review factors but they should use, at a minimum, the factors listed in this standard.